AndreLouisCaron/cwebs/README.rst

 Demonstration
 =============

+There's a C++-based tunnel program with both UNIX and Windows implementations based on nothing but the native APIs.
+They can be used to tunnel arbitrary data exchange over port 80, all with standard HTTP semantics for virtual hosting, URL-based dispatch, encryption, etc. (caveat: very few web servers implement facilities for such a dispatch given WebSockets).

 There's a full-blown WebSockets server based on `Qt`_ and the `http-parser`_ library.
-You can test the echo server with the echo client project which is implemented using the HTML 5 WebSocket API and jQuery_.
+You can test the echo server with the echo client project which is implemented using the `HTML 5 WebSocket API`_ and jQuery_.

 Compiling
 =========